SandwichMan5/suika3/README.md

     criminal records, firmly believing in the power of second chances and the inherent value of every contributor who participates respectfully.

+### Governance

+Suika3 provides a clean upstream codebase intended to serve as a reliable foundation for downstream customizations.
+Users are encouraged to maintain private forks tailored to their own needs.
+Creating your own rebranded version is a natural and fully supported use of the project.

+Because of this philosophy, Suika3 does not employ a formal governance structure.
+Instead, the project is guided by its lead maintainers together with a community of contributors.

 ---